 We use the Research Councils' joint electronic submission system (Je-S) and applications are processed by the RCUK Shared Business Services.
 Invited, full proposals must be submitted via Je-S.

 If you experience difficulties using Je-S or have questions regarding its use, contact the Je-S helpdesk.

 Email: JeSHelp@rcuk.ac.uk Phone: +44 (0) 1793 44 4164

-Applications are assessed by the NC3Rs Development and Impact Assessment Panel.
+Applications are assessed by the NC3Rs Skills and Knowledge Transfer Assessment Panel.
 The following criteria are taken into consideration when making the funding decisions: